wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 --------------------------------------------------------------
 You can search alerts classified by modules and filter them using the different views.
 You will be able to explore the alerts both at Wazuh cluster level, and in a particular agent.
 The Wazuh dashboard includes a *Modules directory* and out-of-the-box dashboards for Security information management, Auditing and Policy Monitoring, Threat Detection and Response, and Regulatory Compliance.

-User can navigate and visualize security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, regulatory compliance, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards, as well as use the Wazuh dashboard for other data visibility purposes.
+Users can navigate and visualize security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, regulatory compliance, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards, as well as use the Wazuh dashboard for other data visibility purposes.

 Moreover, the Wazuh dashboard is flexible.
-This component provides enhanced visibility of your infrastructure by allowing you to create your own visualizations and dashboards according to the environment needs.
+This component provides enhanced visibility of your infrastructure by allowing you to create visualizations and dashboards according to the environment needs.